LarsNorlander/dev-diary/python.md

 ### 2:03 PM

 Finished the chapter on Regular Expressions.
 I've used regular expressions a few times in Java and knowing how to use it and how not to trip may be useful in the future.
 I'm yet to see how I'll apply it.

+## July 22, 2018

+### 3:04 PM

+Finished reading the chapter "Data types as objects" and got to learn about special methods and how Python handles types. 🦆 Honestly, Duck Typing feels really strange if you come from something like Java where everything is defined.
+The idea of creating your own list without implementing a list interface feels weird.
+I mean, I guess you could prevent making mistakes by doing TDD and doing it right, but I think I prefer Java's style for now.
+We'll see. 😂